turlockmike/jquery-absolutize/README.md

 jquery-absolutize
 =================
-A Simple jquery function to find the absolute position of an element
+A Simple jquery function to convert an element into an abosolutely positioned element

 Example: